Last updated May 19, 2017

 I received my first microscope for Christmas when I was in Grade 6, living in Toronto.
 The microscope was from "Sears" department store catalogue and cost $29.95 and it changed my life.
 In grade 7, I recieved a chemistry set for Christmas and started down a path to becoming a scientist.
 I graduated from grade eight in Midland and received a Merit award for my grades and my parents purchased a research quality light microscope for me as a graduation present.
 I still have and use this microscope today (see microscope below left of me).

 As a teenager, I had a laboratory in my garage (see above) and I was a science geek.
 Most folks were indifferent to my photo-micrographs.
 Today I am still selling some of those pictures that I took over 40 years ago.
-A single drop of pond water can support millions of tiny organisms that can resemble jewels or alien monsters (see below).
+A single drop of pond water can support millions of tiny organisms that can resemble jewels or alien monsters (see below) and my articles on microscopy.
 It's an amazing universe that most of us never see unless you happen to own and know how to use a microscope.

 Freshwater diatoms - silica shells of single cell organisms resemble jewels.
 Magnification about 400X, Darkfield microscopy.

 Fortunately, a close friend of our family, Herbert Thony was a microscope salesman for Olympus and he helped me obtain a professional trinocular microscope.
 Herb taught me how to focus and use the microscope properly.
 I am still in touch with Herbert, now retired and in his 90's.
 You can view some of my photomicrographs in this gallery - see photo-micrographs gallery.

 Photomicrograph of section through white pine, magnification about 400X.
 I see many patterns in nature as art, but to a trained biologist there is a lot of information in this picture about how the molecules are arranged in the wood.
 It's no concidence I named my company "Science & Art".